Mellon Mays Undergraduate Fellowship (MMUF)

 With the support of the Mellon Foundation, Whittier College offers the Mellon-Mays Undergraduate Fellowship Program.

-Established in 1988, the Mellon Mays Undergraduate Fellowship (MMUF) is committed to supporting a demographic transformation in higher education and to promoting the value of multivocality in the humanities and related disciplines.
-Its name honors Dr. Benjamin E. Mays, the noted African-American educator, statesman, minister, and former president of Morehouse College.
+Established in the 1988/1989 academic year, the Mellon Mays Undergraduate Fellowship (MMUF) is committed to broadening the range of scholarly perspectives in the US academy, with a focus on the humanities and the humanistic social sciences.
+Its name honors Dr. Benjamin E. Mays, the noted African American educator, statesman, minister, former president of Morehouse College, and mentor to Dr. Martin Luther King, Jr.

-Founded with an initial cohort of eight member institutions, the program has grown to include forty-seven member schools and three consortia, including the UNCF consortium of Historically Black Colleges and Universities.
+Founded with an initial cohort of eight member institutions, the program has grown to include 47 programs, including three consortia.

 Up to five Whittier College students will be selected as Mellon Mays Fellows annually and will explore their interest in college teaching in disciplines of special interest to the Foundation.
-Under the two-year fellowship, selected students will receive financial support to engage in independent research through the academic and summer periods, attend and present their research at local and national conferences, one-on-one support from faculty mentors at Whittier, and engage with other MMUF Fellows at Mellon-sponsored events
+Under the two-year fellowship, selected students will receive financial support to engage in independent research through the academic and summer periods, attend and present their research at local and national conferences, one-on-one support from faculty mentors at Whittier, and engage with other MMUF Fellows at Mellon-sponsored events.

 • US Citizen, permanent resident, DACA